 #5 – ESTPs Know How to Help INFJs “Lighten Up”

-ESTPs naturally tend to take life one moment at a time, and they are generally natural optimists.
+ESTPs naturally tend to take life one moment at a time, and they are often natural optimists.
 According to the MBTI® Manual, ESTPs experience the least stress of the 16 personality types.
 This is probably because they are always seeing opportunities and always learning and adapting and trying to figure out how to make the most of what they already have.
 INFJs, in contrast, tend to look to the future, jump years ahead in time trying to predict what will happen next, and can get caught up in heavy ponderings and ruminations.
 This can be a wonderful thing (it makes INFJs great strategists and predictors) but it can also mean that INFJs feel they have the weight of the world on their shoulders.
 ESTPs can help them to slow down, see the good around them, and enjoy the moment without worrying so much about the future.

 #6 – INFJs Help ESTPs See Long-Term Implications